SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 We should see the following:
 - The message `new` is a message sent to a class.
 The method `new` is a class method.
 - The message `allocate` is a message sent to a class.
 The method `allocate` is a class method.
 - The message `initialize:` will be executed on any newly created instance.
-If it is sent to a class, a class `initialize:` method will be involved.
+If it is sent to a class, a class `initialize:` method will be invoked.
 If it is sent to a terminal object, an instance `initialize:` method will be executed \(defined in `Object`\).